kcarnold/cs344/content/units/04models/_index.md

 - Describe the overall approach of Stochastic Gradient Descent: how does it use information from a batch of data to improve its performance on that and other data?
 - Describe the parameters of a linear layer and how they are used to compute its output.
 - Identify the following loss functions: Mean Squared Error and Mean Absolute Difference.
-- Trace the execution of a basic image classifier model using a fully-connected network.
+- Trace the execution of a basic image classifier model using a fully-connected network. <!-- next year: clarify this one; it's currently trace-mnist fundamentals -->
 - Apply automatic differentiation (as implemented in PyTorch) to compute the gradients of programs

 (Note that we're focusing on *regression* models this week; next week we'll add *classification*.)